MS in Crime Scene Investigation

 Student wearing goggles and working with lab equipment.

-The Master of Science in Crime Scene Investigation (CSI) is designed for students seeking careers as investigators, detectives, lawyers, special agents, medical examiners, crime scene technicians and forensic pathologists.
+The Master of Science in Crime Scene Investigation (CSI) is designed for students seeking careers as crime scene investigators, special agents, medicolegal death investigators, forensic pathologists and pattern evidence specialists.

 Forensic Sciences Department Gets New Crime Scene Apartment